Day 6: Getting Started With Link Building

 - Are there any trade organizations or local business organizations you can join?

-- If there are no relevant organizations, could/should you create one?
+- If there are no relevant industry organizations, could/should you create one?

 This video covers directory submission.